Vadamarachchi Operation: Aftermath

 Troop morale was at its highest peak with the success of the first phase and capture of the Vadamarachchi region.
 The abrupt halt of the second phase of the operation drastically affected morale of the troops involved, as the military and many in Sri Lanka believed victory was certain with the capture of Jaffna and the LTTE leadership that was trapped.
 This, many believed, was prevented by India with its intervention and show of force.
 Following the Indo-Sri Lankan accord, the Indian Peace Keeping Force arrived on the island to keep peace and the Sri Lankan Army withdrew to its camps in Jaffna.
 This initiated the 1987–1989 JVP insurrection in the south in the form of a low-intensity conflict with many targeted assassinations, resulting in the redeployment of army units to the south of the country.

 The military had sustained the heaviest number of casualties suffered so far in a single operation undertaken by it, with 33 killed and 182 wounded.
+The defending LTTE fighting back from secure fortified positions lost 631 KIA.
 The government issued the Vadamarachchi Operation Medal for all those who participated in the offensive.
 Gerry De Silva and Lionel Balagalle went on to serve as the Commander of the Sri Lankan Army.
 Denzil Kobbekaduwa and Vijaya Wimalaratne, who gained fame in the offensive as its field commanders, went on to lead several more successful offensives until both were killed on August 8, 1992, while making preparations for an operation to recapture the Jaffna Peninsula.
 Some of the senior officers who participated in the offensive remained in the army, while others left, disillusioned by the Indo-Sri Lankan accord.
 Two officers who served as field officers in the operation, Sarath Fonseka and Gotabaya Rajapaksa, would play a major role as the Commander of the Sri Lankan Army and Defence Secretary in the later stages of the civil war in which the LTTE was completely defeated militarily.
 The Jaffna peninsula itself was completely captured in the successful Operation Riviresa in 1996.